 ISRO Chairperson Pawan Sivan noted that the new Foreign Direct Investment policy allows 100% FDI in three activities related to space exploration: satellite establishment and operations, launch vehicle operation and manufacturing, and subsystem manufacturing.
 He believed this move would mark a key step towards opening up space to private investment by foreign firms and expanding India’s share in the global space economy, which currently stands at less than 2%.

-The Indian space industry has historically been under strong government control, with ISRO acting as operator and regulator.
-This has limited participation by private players – many of whom often view ISRO as their rival – which hindered industry growth while making it hard for India to compete against other nations in its field.
+The Indian space industry has historically been under firm government control, with ISRO acting as operator and regulator.
+This has limited participation by private players, many of whom often view ISRO as a rival, which has hindered industry growth and made it hard for India to compete with other nations in its field.

 Governments must first provide clear rules and regulations to encourage foreign investment in space sector projects.
-Furthermore, collaboration among domestic and foreign firms should be encouraged to foster innovation – this has proven successful in the United States, where strong collaboration cultures allow private companies to work alongside government agencies that help improve NASA’s performance while cutting costs while creating technological advancements.
+Furthermore, collaboration among domestic and foreign firms should be encouraged to foster innovation.
+This approach has proven successful in the United States, where strong collaboration cultures enable companies to work alongside government agencies that help improve NASA’s performance, cut costs, and create technological advancements.

 Foreign investments are key to India’s space sector development.
 They provide essential technology, capital, and expertise that boost India’s competitive edge internationally.
 In addition to improving economic growth, these foreign investments create jobs and business opportunities.